itzg/docker-minecraft-server/README.md

 > **NOTE** only `VERSION=LATEST` is supported

+## Running an Airplane server

+An [Airplane](https://github.com/TECHNOVE/Airplane) server, which is a fork of Tuinity aimed at further improving server performance at high playercounts.

+    -e TYPE=AIRPLANE

+> **NOTE** only `VERSION=LATEST` is supported

+> **NOTE** only Java 8 and 11 are supported

 ## Running a Purpur server

-A [Purpur](https://purpur.pl3x.net/) server, which is "a fork of Paper and Tuinity with the goal of providing new and interesting configuration options".
+A [Purpur](https://purpur.pl3x.net/) server, which is "a fork of Paper, Tuinity and Airplane with the goal of providing new and interesting configuration options".

     -e TYPE=PURPUR